rbarris/genx/README.md

 demo3: animate using an LFSR random number generator.

 All the Verilog code for these is contained in starter.v.

+There is a movie of the Zedboard LED animation in the 'extras' subfolder of the demo folder.
+There is also a screenshot from Saleae Logic16 showing the output waveforms on the pins of Snickerdoodle Black.

 To run the CPU based demos, you will need to launch the Xilinx SDK.
 Assuming you made some change to the genx job code st the top of starter.v, or any change that would affect the built hardware, you would need to follow these steps to re-spin the bitstream and take it over to the XSDK: